gounitNL/personalwebsite/README.md

 - ✅ Mobile-responsive design

 ### Coming Soon
-- Crafting system for MMORPG
+- Crafting system for MORPG
 - Quest system with rewards
 - More monster types and bosses
 - Player trading system